Code4Bharat-2025/team1/flag_quiz_bot/README.md

 # FlagFrenzy-Bot
+This is a simple Flask-based chatbot backend that interacts with SwiftChat for a flag quiz game.

 ## Problem Statement
 Children often struggle to recognize and remember the flags of different countries due to a lack of engaging and interactive learning tools.
 Traditional methods of memorization can be ineffective and uninspiring, especially for younger learners.
 There is a need for an educational tool that combines visual learning with gamified interaction to help kids develop better recall and understanding of world flags in a fun, engaging way.